 The DALI Converter is an interface between the Smart Controller and a DALI circuit.
 Together, a DALI Converter connected to a Smart Controller form a DALI Master.

 Modbus Converter is an interface between a Smart Controller and a Modbus RTU bus.
 A Modbus Converter connected to a Smart Controller becomes a Modbus master or Modbus slave, depending on what software is applied.

 The multisensor is the system’s wireless room sensor.
 The sensor can read temperature, humidity, motion, and brightness, and communicates wirelessly with Smart Controllers.
 The multisensor is powered by a long-life battery and thus easy to mount.
 It can also be connected to fixed voltage, without the need for batteries.

-The Gateway is an internal switching point in the system, used to link communication between the R-Pucks and the local server.
-A local server is the building’s gathering point for information and the connection point to the Internet.
+A Gateway is an internal switching point in the system, used to link communication between the Smart Controllers, the Multisensors, and the Local Server.
+It converts radio communication to TCP/IP.